lamvng/lamvng/README.md

 I am spending some time on the following two projects:

-- [My DevOps stack automated installation](https://github.com/lamvng/my-devops-tools): An automated solution to set up my workstation by installing all the technical stack quickly.
+- [DevOps Homelab]: My homelab setup to host my simple application, including: Infrastructure & cluster management, end-to-end CI/CD pipeline, service mesh & secret management, observability & monitoring.
 - [NodeJS from scratch](https://github.com/lamvng/nodejs-from-scratch): A part of my job includes deploying containerized NodeJS applications.
 I would love to actually learn the language to better read the source code & documentation.
+- [My DevOps stack automated installation](https://github.com/lamvng/my-devops-tools): An automated solution to set up my workstation by installing all the technical stack quickly.

 <!---
 lamvng/lamvng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.